Any

 Identifying with or vehemently denying

-codependence (also a toxic-shame symptom).
+codependence (also an excessive-shame symptom).

 _ 13) Compulsively choosing